-This bill amends existing law to extend the prohibition on public works contracts to cooperatives when one of their members fails to pay prevailing wages.
-Currently, contractors or subcontractors who do not comply with prevailing wage laws are barred from receiving public works contracts for three years.
-The new language specifies that this prohibition will also apply to any cooperative, corporation, or partnership in which at least one member is a contractor or subcontractor listed for failing to pay prevailing wages.
+This bill amends existing law to extend the prohibition on receiving public works contracts to cooperatives when at least one member of the cooperative has failed to pay prevailing wages.
+Currently, contractors or subcontractors who do not comply with prevailing wage laws are barred from obtaining public works contracts for three years.
+The new language specifies that this prohibition will also apply to any cooperative, corporation, or partnership in which a contractor or subcontractor with a history of wage violations has an interest.

 Additionally, the bill provides a definition of "cooperative" as a system of collective ownership where shareholders or co-owners have a long-term proprietary interest or control over the business operations.
-It also clarifies the term "interest" to include various forms of involvement with the firm, corporation, or partnership, and establishes a rebuttable presumption of interest based on shared characteristics or capacities between entities.
-The bill is set to take effect 90 days after enactment.
+The bill also clarifies the term "interest" to include various forms of involvement with the firm, corporation, or partnership, and establishes a rebuttable presumption of interest based on shared characteristics or capacities between entities.
+The act is set to take effect 90 days after its enactment.

 Statutes affected: